 Article Translations: (Spanish)

-As the pain eases, the child may stop crying for a while and may seem to feel better.
-The pain usually comes and goes like this, but can become very strong when it returns.
+As the pain eases, the child may stop crying for a while and seem to feel better.
+The pain usually comes and goes like this, but can be very strong when it returns.

 Symptoms also can include:

 - a swollen belly

 - vomiting up bile, a bitter-tasting yellowish-green fluid

 - passing stools (poop) mixed with blood and mucus, known as currant jelly stool

 - grunting due to pain